zitadel/zitadel/docs/docs/guides/integrate/azuread-oidc.md

 Azure AD does not send the "email verified claim" in its token.
 Due to that the user will get an email verification mail to verify his email address.

-To create the user with a verified email address you can add an action.
+To create the user with a verified email address you must add an action.

 1. Go to the actions of your organization
 2. Create a new action with the email verify script